Michael G. DeSombre

-Michael George DeSombre (born 1968) is the former United States Ambassador to the Kingdom of Thailand.
-Prior to his Senate confirmation in January 2020, he was a partner of Sullivan & Cromwell.
-He is also a former chairman of Save the Children Hong Kong.
+Michael George DeSombre (born 1968) is the Assistant Secretary of State for East Asian and Pacific Affairs.
+Formerly, he was a United States Ambassador to the Kingdom of Thailand.
+Prior to and between government appointments, he was a partner of the Sullivan & Cromwell law firm.
+He is also a past chairman of Save the Children Hong Kong.

 Biography

-DeSombre joined Sullivan & Cromwell LLP in 1995 and became a partner of the law firm in 2004, where he led its mergers and acquisitions practice in Asia.
-His clients included Goldman Sachs, Anheuser-Busch InBev and Credit Suisse.
+DeSombre joined Sullivan & Cromwell LLP in 1995 and became a partner of the law firm in 2004, leading its mergers and acquisitions practice in Asia, with clients including Goldman Sachs, Anheuser-Busch InBev and Credit Suisse.

 In 2013, he co-founded Republicans Overseas for Americans abroad.
 The organization focuses on tax reform and proposed replacing FATCA with territorial taxation for individuals to the House Ways and Means Committee, as part of a 2017 executive order to review the Dodd-Frank Act.

 DeSombre supported the presidential candidacies of Mitt Romney and Jeb Bush.

 He was nominated as U.S. Ambassador to Thailand by President Donald Trump on July 17, 2019.
 He is the first political appointee to the position since 1975.
 He was confirmed by the United States Senate on January 8, 2020, succeeding career diplomat Glyn T. Davies.

 DeSombre has stated that his Office will primarily encourage the economic partnership between the two countries, with focus on American investment and Thailand's infrastructure projects and supply chains.
-He has also indicated that US firms are interested in increasing investment in Thailand, including in areas under the 1966 Amity treaty.
+He has also indicated that U.S. firms are interested in increasing investment in Thailand, including in areas under the 1966 Amity treaty.
 He was sworn into office on March 2, 2020.

 In late 2019, following his nomination, DeSombre resigned as chairman of Save the Children Hong Kong, having served since 2015.
 He was also a member of the board of the Hong Kong Forum.

+Following his ambassadorship, he became a senior advisor to the Krach Institute for Tech Diplomacy at Purdue; an advisor to the Atlantic Council; and was an independent director of Indorama Ventures in 2021.
+In October 2021, DeSombre rejoined Sullivan & Cromwell as a partner, to again lead its Asia M&A, as well as heading the firm's Southeast Asia and Korea practices.

+President Trump nominated DeSombre for U.S. Assistant Secretary of State for East Asia and the Pacific on March 10, 2025.
+He was confirmed to lead the state department by the Senate on October 7, 2025, among over 100 nominees then confirmed with a majority vote of 51 to 47, then sworn into office on October 10, 2025.